 Your car of the near future will watch you as you drive to make sure your eyes are looking at the road.
 These technologies are likely to come in response to new regulations adopted in the EU that require new cars equipped with technology to warn drivers of sleepiness or inattention.

 Automotive supplier Bosch, for example, has promised an in-car monitoring system that can determine eyelid movements, gaze direction and sitting position.
-It will alert drivers when they are not paying attention, optimize the airbags based on how a vehicle occupant is positioned, and set off alarms if a child or pet is left behind in the back seat.
+It will alert drivers when they're not paying attention, optimize airbags based on how a vehicle occupant is positioned, and set off alarms if a child or pet is left behind in the back seat.

 Car manufacturers and suppliers are developing even more sophisticated technology to help cars and drivers understand if an accident is about to happen and to take action to prevent it.

-Visteon and Bosch plan to commercialize 3D steering wheel displays.
+Visteon and Bosch plan to commercialize 3D displays for the steering wheel.
 These screens filled with digital gauges will issue real-time safety updates, such as warnings of an impending frontal collision, which grab the driver's attention.

 Drivers can turn off the 3D display if they wish.
 Genesis, Mercedes-Benz and the French car manufacturer Peugeot already offer this function on some cars.

-Continental and Faurecia have developed various cleaning systems for obstacle, pedestrian and other vehicle detection sensors and cameras.
-They are meant to combat snow, ice, and other weather-related issues that can block or obscure sensors and cameras.
+Continental and Faurecia have developed several cleaning systems for obstacle detection sensors and cameras, pedestrians and other vehicles.
+They are designed to combat snow, ice and other climate-related problems that can block or obscure sensors and cameras.